rajjitlai/Virtual-Science-Lab/README.md

    - Add `http://localhost:5173` for development
    - Add your production URL later

-5. **Create Database for Chat History**
+5. **Create Database for Science Lab Data**
    - Go to **Databases** → **Create Database**
-   - Name it "Chat History"
+   - Name it "Science Lab Data"
    - Copy your Database ID for use in environment variables

+6. **Create Collections**

-6. **Create Chat Collection**
+   **A. Chat Sessions Collection**
    - In your new database, click "Create Collection"
    - Name it "Chat Sessions"
    - Add the following attributes:
+     - `userId` (string, 255 characters, required) - User identifier
      - `title` (string, 255 characters, required)
      - `context` (string, 50 characters, optional)
      - `messages` (string, required - JSON stringified array)
+   - Note: The `$id` and `$createdAt` fields are automatically provided by Appwrite and should not be manually added
+   - Add the following permissions:
+     - Read: Any
+     - Write: Any
+   - Copy the Collection ID for use in environment variables

+   **B. Mixtures Collection**
+   - In your database, click "Create Collection"
+   - Name it "Mixtures"
+   - Add the following attributes:
+     - `userId` (string, 255 characters, required) - User identifier
+     - `name` (string, 255 characters, required) - Mixture name
+     - `chemicals` (string, required - JSON stringified array) - Chemical data
+     - `color` (string, 7 characters, required) - Hex color code
+   - Note: The `$id` and `$createdAt` fields are automatically provided by Appwrite and should not be manually added
+   - Add the following permissions:
+     - Read: Any
+     - Write: Any
+   - Copy the Collection ID for use in environment variables

+   **C. User Data Collection**
+   - In your database, click "Create Collection"
+   - Name it "User Data"
+   - Add the following attributes:
+     - `userId` (string, 255 characters, required) - User identifier
+     - `type` (string, 50 characters, required) - Used to distinguish between "tour" and "settings"
+     - `isTourShown` (boolean, optional) - Tour completion status
+     - `settings` (string, optional - JSON stringified object) - User settings data
-   - Note: The `createdAt` timestamp is automatically provided by Appwrite and should not be manually added
+   - Note: The `$id` and `$createdAt` fields are automatically provided by Appwrite and should not be manually added
    - Add the following permissions:
      - Read: Any
      - Write: Any